 You can easily buy a one-way ticket to Amsterdam central station by following the instructions.
 You can pay by credit card; the current price is 5.50 euros per person.
 The journey time is around 20 minutes.

 Alternatively, the Amsterdam Travel Ticket is good for value if you use buses and trams in the city.
 It also includes your train journey from the airport.
 Choose the number of days you want to use the ticket; multiple days give you extra discounts.
 The price includes the following:

 - Airport transfers from and to the airport by train or shuttle service

 - Public transport, including buses, trams, metros, and ferries within Amsterdam (operated by the municipal public transport operator, GVB)

 The price, for example, for a 2-day pass is around 22 euros per person.
 Find out more and see updated prices for the Amsterdam Travel Ticket here.

 When you exit Schiphol Plaza, you will find the bus stops for all the city buses and shuttle buses that can get you to the city center.
 Use your Amsterdam Travel Ticket or buy a ticket from the yellow ticket machines.
-You must check in when you enter the bus and check out as you leave the bus.
+You must check in when you enter the bus and check out when you leave.

-There is an express bus which takes you straight to the city center and gives you your first glimpse of the city, which is something one misses on the train.
+An express bus takes you straight to the city center and gives you your first glimpse of the city, which is something one misses on the train.

 Taxi stands are outside of all terminals.
 Check the price with your driver before you depart.
 A one-way journey from the airport to the center of Amsterdam will be roughly 40 euros.